-The ECG changes and/or hypokalemia that may result from the administration of nonpotassium-sparing diuretics (such as loop or thiazide diuretics) can be acutely worsened by beta-agonists such as salmeterol, a component of SEROFLO Rotacaps, especially when the recommended dose of the beta-agonist is exceeded.
+The ECG changes and/or hypokalemia that may result from the administration of non–potassium-sparing diuretics (such as loop or thiazide diuretics) can be acutely worsened by beta-agonists, such as salmeterol, a component of SEROFLO Rotacaps, especially when the recommended dose of the beta-agonist is exceeded.
 Although the clinical significance of these effects is not known, caution is advised in the coadministration of SEROFLO Rotacaps with non–potassium-sparing diuretics.

-Pharmacokinetic studies using salmeterol/fluticasone have not been conducted to examine differences in patients with renal impairment.
+Formal pharmacokinetic studies using SEROFLO Rotacaps have not been conducted in patients with renal impairment.

-Pharmacokinetic studies using salmeterol/fluticasone have not been conducted to examine differences in patients with hepatic impairment.
+Formal pharmacokinetic studies using SEROFLO Rotacaps have not been conducted in patients with hepatic impairment.
 However, since both fluticasone propionate and salmeterol are predominantly cleared by hepatic metabolism, impairment of liver function may lead to accumulation of fluticasone propionate and salmeterol in plasma.
-Therefore, patients with hepatic impairment should be closely monitored.
+Therefore, patients with hepatic disease should be closely monitored.

 Administration of SEROFLO Rotacaps to pregnant women should only be considered if the expected benefit to the mother is greater than any possible risk to the foetus.
 The lowest effective dose of fluticasone propionate needed to maintain adequate asthma control should be used in the treatment of pregnant women.